Assistant Professor (Lecturer) at the University of Bristol.

 When a government makes many different policy decisions, lobbying can be viewed as a contest between the government and many different special interest groups.
 The government fights lobbying by interest groups with its own political capital.
 In this world, we find that a government wants to `sell protection' -- give favourable treatment in exchange for contributions -- to certain interest groups.
 It does this in order to build its own `war chest' of political capital, which improves its position in fights with other interest groups.
 And it does so until it wins all remaining contests with certainty.
 This stands in contrast to existing models that often view lobbying as driven by information or agency problems.

-Gambling for Re-election (with Niklas Potrafke, Marcel Schlepper and Timo Wochner, Draft date: May 2024)
+Gambling for Re-election R&R @ the Economic Journal (with Niklas Potrafke, Marcel Schlepper and Timo Wochner, Draft date: January 2025)

-This paper presents novel empirical evidence that gambling style behaviour – which has been documented in many areas of economic decision-making – is important in politics.
-We show that politicians ‘gamble for re-election’ in the context of a political leader selection.
-To overcome challenges arising from secret ballots, we exploit unique access to leaked information on MPs’ individual decisions in a de facto vote for the 2021 leadership election of Germany’s centre-right parties.
-MPs are more likely to vote for a riskier candidate when faced with tougher re-election races in their constituency.
-Quantitatively, a 10 pp. decrease in the probability to be re-elected is associated with a 2.9 pp. increase in the likelihood to vote for the riskier candidate.
+We show that gambling style behaviour is important in politics: politicians ‘gamble for re-election’ in the context of a political leader selection.
+We exploit unique access to leaked information on MPs’ individual decisions in the 2021 leadership election of Germany’s centre-right parties.
+MPs are more likely to vote for a riskier candidate when facing lower re-election chances.
 These results match the predictions derived from our model of rational risk-taking.
-Gambling for re-election provides a new explanation for intra-party dissent and rationalises why parties may choose low quality leaders when better ones are available.
+Gambling for re-election shows that MPs trade off leaders’ expected quality against their riskiness.
+It provides a new explanation for intra-party dissent, and rationalises why parties may choose low quality leaders.

 This paper presents a new rationale for a self-interested economic elite voluntarily extending property rights.
 When agents make endogenous investment decisions, there is a commitment problem.
 Ex-post, the elite face strong incentives to expropriate investments from the non-elite (who don’t have property rights), which dissuades investment.
 Extending property rights to new groups can resolve this problem, even for those not given property rights, by making public good provision more attractive to the elite.
 Unlike other models of franchise extensions, extending property rights in this paper does not involve the elite ceding control to others.
 Rather, it changes the incentives they face.
 Additionally, adding identity groups to the model shows that an elite faces weaker incentives to resolve the commitment problem when it is part of a minority identity – identity fragmentation makes it harder for a society to extend property rights.